Katsuyori Shibata: The Opps (2024–present)

-The Opps (Shibata (left), Samoa Joe (center), and Powerhouse Hobbs (right)) as AEW World Trios Champions in July 2025 at All In: Texas.

 On the March 16, 2024 edition of AEW Collision, Shibata returned to AEW in a losing effort against Bryan Danielson.
 Later on in the show, Shibata saved the Blackpool Combat Club from a post-match attack from Lance Archer and The Righteous.
 On the May 1 episode of Dynamite, Shibata failed to win the FTW Championship from "The Learning Tree" Chris Jericho after interference from Big Bill.
 Shibata would then find himself aligning with the newly formed tag team of Samoa Joe and Hook.
 During the duo's feud with the Premier Athletes Shibata would often act as a cameraman for their attacks.
 The trio would go on to defeat Jericho, Bill, and Jeff Cobb in a trios match at Forbidden Door.
 At WrestleDream, Shibata unsuccessfully challenged Jack Perry for the AEW TNT Championship.

 On the February 12, 2025 episode of Dynamite, the trio of Shibata, Hook, and Samoa Joe were named "The Opps."
 On April 16 at Dynamite: Spring BreakThru, Shibata and Joe teamed with Powerhouse Hobbs to defeat the Death Riders (Jon Moxley, Claudio Castagnoli, and Wheeler Yuta) for the AEW World Trios Championship.
 This marked Shibata's first championship in AEW.
 On May 25 at Double or Nothing, The Opps teamed with Kenny Omega, Swerve Strickland, and Willow Nightingale to defeat the Death Riders (Jon Moxley, Claudio Castagnoli, Marina Shafir, and Wheeler Yuta) and The Young Bucks (Matthew Jackson and Nicholas Jackson) in an Anarchy in the Arena match.
 On July 12 at All In: Texas, The Opps successfully defended their titles against the Death Riders and Gabe Kidd.
 On August 24 at Forbidden Door Zero Hour, The Opps successfully defended their titles against Bullet Club War Dogs (Clark Connors, Drilla Moloney, and Robbie X).
 On October 18 at WrestleDream, The Opps turned heel after attacking "Hangman" Adam Page after Joe failed to defeat Page for the AEW World Championship.

+On January 14, 2026 taping of Collision: Maximum Carnage, the Opps lost the trios titles to Page and JetSpeed (Kevin Knight and "Speedball" Mike Bailey), which aired on tape delay on January 17, ending their reign at 273 days (276 days as recognized by AEW due to the tape delay).